DorinMarius/MEAN-stack-jogging-track/README.md

   a user manager would be able to CRUD users, an admin would be able to CRUD on all records and users, etc.)

-  - finish one api test first

-  - get current user role after login

   - display users page if current user is admin or manager
+    - navbar -- done
+    - R: user list
     - C
-    - R
     - U
     - D